 - Practice social distancing (also known as physical distancing) as an everyday precaution.
 Stay six feet away from others.

-- Wear a cloth face covering in public settings.
+- Wear a cloth face covering or surgical mask in public settings.
 The CDC advises the use of simple cloth face covering (or making your own) to slow the spread of the virus.

 - Limit outings.
-If you must go out in public for essentials, practice social distancing, avoid crowded areas, wear a cloth face covering and wash your hands often.
+If you must go out in public for essentials, practice social distancing, avoid crowded areas, wear a face mask and wash your hands often.

 - During a COVID-19 outbreak in your community, stay home as much as possible to reduce your risk of being exposed.